Campbells of Dalhanna

 In 1857 his father William Campbell, the Laird of Dalhanna passed away and James inherited the lands of Dalhanna.
 There was to be no return to farming for the surveyor and his younger sister Margaret and her husband William Sharp worked Dalhanna as tenants.

-James Campbell fortunes are on the rise and by the 1861 census the family is found at Nursery Hall on the road from Ayr to the small settlement of Whitletts.
+James Campbell fortunes were on the rise and by the 1861 census the family is found at Nursery Hall on the road from Ayr to the small settlement of Whitletts.
 The property has long since disappeared and would have on sat on what is now the Whitletts.
 Sadly no postcards or photographs appeared to have survive but the map shows a fair size building with adjoining orchards, gardens or nursery.
 The property was previously owned by William Campbell Esquire, perhaps a distant relative, who held the lands of Milnquarter, Braehead and Milnacre in the parish.

 - Reproduced with the permission of the National Library of Scotland’